-Best Fortnite controller settings
+- Best Fortnite controller configuration

 Almost everyone has their preference when it comes to Xbox and PlayStation controllers.
 Some prefer the smaller PS controller as makes the Claw grip easier to use, but others prefer the diagonal stick placement of the Xbox controller.

 No matter which controller you use to play Fortnite, these settings will be perfect for either.
+To change these settings, go to the Game tab in your Fortnite settings menu.

 - Toggle Sprint: Off

-- Auto-Open Doors: On
+- Auto-Open Doors: Off

-- Hold To Swap Pickup: On
+- Hold To Swap Pickup: Off

 - Toggle Targeting: Off